AlexaWu/R-project__Econometrics-Theory-and-Applications/Project 2: Assessing Income and Education Using BLS Data.md

   - Test the null hypothesis that in 2012 the average income of BLS79 responders equaled $40,000
   - Test the null hypothesis that in 2012 the average income of BLS79 responders equaled $45,000
   - Test the null hypothesis that in 2012 the average income of BLS79 responders equaled $50,000
-  - Create a worksheet “Hypothesis Testing” in the Excel spreadsheet including the following for each of the above tests:
+  - Create a worksheet “`Hypothesis Testing`” in the Excel spreadsheet including the following for each of the above tests:
     - Calculated value of t
     - P-value
     - 99% Confidence interva